Stamp Act 1765: Repeal

 Pitt's response to Grenville included, "I rejoice that America has resisted.
 Three millions of people, so dead to all the feelings of liberty as voluntarily to submit to be slaves, would have been fit instruments to make slaves of the rest."

 Between 17 and 27 January, Rockingham shifted the attention from constitutional arguments to economic by presenting petitions complaining of the economic repercussions felt throughout the country.
-On 7 February, the House of Commons rejected a resolution by 274–134, saying that it would back the King in enforcing the Act.
-Henry Seymour Conway, the government's leader in the House of Commons, introduced the Declaratory Act in an attempt to address both the constitutional and the economic issues, which affirmed the right of Parliament to legislate for the colonies "in all cases whatsoever", while admitting the inexpediency of attempting to enforce the Stamp Act.
+On 7 February, the House of Commons rejected a resolution by 274–134, saying that it would back the king in enforcing the act.
+Henry Seymour Conway, the government's leader in the House of Commons, introduced the Declaratory Act 1766 in an attempt to address both the constitutional and the economic issues, which affirmed the right of Parliament to legislate for the colonies "in all cases whatsoever", while admitting the inexpediency of attempting to enforce the Stamp Act.
 Only Pitt and three or four others voted against it.
 Other resolutions passed which condemned the riots and demanded compensation from the colonies for those who suffered losses because of the actions of the mobs.

 The House of Commons heard testimony between 11 and 13 February, the most important witness being Benjamin Franklin on the last day of the hearings.
-He responded to the question about how the colonists would react if the Act was not repealed: "A total loss of the respect and affection the people of America bear to this country, and of all the commerce that depends on that respect and affection."
+He responded to the question about how the colonists would react if the act was not repealed: "A total loss of the respect and affection the people of America bear to this country, and of all the commerce that depends on that respect and affection."
 A Scottish journalist observed Franklin's answers to Parliament and his effect on the repeal; he later wrote to Franklin, "To this very Examination, more than to any thing else, you are indebted to the speedy and total Repeal of this odious Law."

-A repealing bill was introduced on 21 February to repeal the Stamp Act, and it passed by a vote of 276–168.
-The King gave royal assent on 18 March 1766.
+A repealing bill was introduced on 21 February to repeal the act, and it passed by a vote of 276–168.
+The king gave royal assent to the resulting Duties in American Colonies Act 1766 (6 Geo.
+3. c.
+11) on 18 March 1766.
 To celebrate the repeal, the Sons of Liberty in Dedham, Massachusetts erected the Pillar of Liberty with a bust of Pitt on top.

-Legacy
+Subsequent developments

 Some aspects of the resistance to the act provided a sort of rehearsal for similar acts of resistance to the 1767 Townshend Acts, particularly the activities of the Sons of Liberty and merchants in organizing opposition.
 The Stamp Act Congress was a predecessor to the later Continental Congresses, notably the Second Continental Congress which oversaw the establishment of American independence.
 The Committees of Correspondence used to coordinate activities were revived between 1772 and 1774 in response to a variety of controversial and unpopular affairs, and the colonies that met at the 1774 First Continental Congress established a non-importation agreement known as the Continental Association in response to Parliamentary passage of the Intolerable Acts.